Improving Reverse k Nearest Neighbors Queries: Abstract

 \section{Abstract}

-The reverse $k$ nearest neighbor (R$k$NN) query finds all points that have the query point as one of their $k$ nearest neighbors ($k$NN), where the $k$NN query finds the $k$ closest points to its query point.
-Based on the characteristics of conic section, we propose a discriminance, named CSD (Conic Section Discriminance), to determine points whether belong to the R$k$NN set without issuing any queries with non-constant computational complexity.
-By using CSD, we also implement an efficient R$k$NN algorithm CSD-R$k$NN with a computational complexity at $O(k^{1.5}\cdot log\,k)$.
-The comparative experiments are conducted between CSD-R$k$NN and other two state-of-the-art RkNN algorithms, SLICE and VR-R$k$NN.
-The experimental results indicate that the efficiency of CSD-R$k$NN is significantly higher than its competitors.
+The reverse $k$ nearest neighbor query finds all points that have the query point as one of their $k$ nearest neighbors, where the $k$NN query finds the $k$ closest points to its query point.
+Based on conics, we propose an efficent R$k$NN verification method.
+By using the proposed verification method, we implement an efficient R$k$NN algorithm on VoR-tree, which has a computational complexity of $O(k^{1.5}\cdot log\,k)$.
+The comparative experiments are conducted between our algorithm and other two state-of-the-art R$k$NN algorithms.
+The experimental results indicate that the efficiency of our algorithm is significantly higher than its competitors.